Terms and Conditions of Purchase

 1.1.15 Goods the goods (including any part or instalment thereof) agreed to be purchased by the Company from the Supplier and described in the relevant Order;

-1.1.16 Intellectual Property Rights trademarks, service marks, trade and business names, domain names, design rights, copyright, moral rights, rights in databases, patents, logos, rights to sue for passing off, trade secrets, rights in Confidential Information and other intellectual property rights, in each case whether registered or unregistered and including applications for the grant of any of the foregoing and all rights or forms of protection having equivalent or similar effect to any of the foregoing which may subsist anywhere in the world;
+1.1.16 Intellectual Property Rights trademarks, service marks, trade and business names, domain names, design rights, copyright, moral rights, rights in databases, patents, industrial designs, integrated circuit topographies, logos, rights to sue for passing off or other intellectual property infringement, trade secrets, rights in Confidential Information and other intellectual property rights, in each case whether registered or unregistered and including applications for the grant of any of the foregoing and all rights or forms of protection having equivalent or similar effect to any of the foregoing which may subsist anywhere in the world;

 1.1.17 Loss any loss (including, without limitation, loss of revenues and loss of profit), liability, damages, costs, claims or expenses, whether direct, indirect or consequential;